Certificates – available for collection from New College Reception

 We can send your certificates via recorded delivery as a last resort.
 To do so, send a letter to the Exams Office at New College or email firstname.lastname@example.org with the following details: your student ID number, full name, date of birth, address, contact number.
 You must also send a clear photo of your photo ID (passport or driving licence).

 We strongly advise all students to collect their certificates, as we are only obliged to keep certificates for twelve months from issue.
+After this time they will be confidentially destroyed.
 Certificates would then have to be replaced/re-issued by a student’s direct application to the applicable Exam Boards at a substantial fee (approximately £45.00 each).

 Replacing Lost Certificates